-The Create Recovery Media program enables you to restore only the C drive or the entire storage drive to the factory-default settings.
+The Recovery Media program enables you to restore the contents of the hard disk drive to the factory-default settings.

-- Fingerprint Manager Pro or ThinkVantage Fingerprint Software
+Fingerprint Manager Pro or ThinkVantage Fingerprint Software (for Windows 7)

 The Fingerprint Manager Pro or ThinkVantage Fingerprint Software program enables you to use a fingerprint reader.
 The integrated fingerprint reader provided on some keyboards enables you to enroll your fingerprint and associate it with your power-on password, hard disk password, and Windows password.
 As a result, fingerprint authentication can replace passwords and enable simple and secure user access.